 Find out more about our subscription service

-A subscription to rightsnet costs from around £2 a week and provides you with access to -
+A subscription to rightsnet costs from less than 30p per person per week and provides you with access to -

 We love your feedback ... if you have a query or comment about rightsnet, please contact us.

-We're sorry ... we're unable to offer assistance to individuals seeking advice about their own benefit rights.
+We're sorry ... we're unable to offer assistance to individuals seeking advice about their own situation.
 We would however strongly urge you to contact a local advice centre to get the assistance you need.
-Maybe try https://advicelocal.uk/find-an-adviser to find an organisation in your area.
+Maybe try advicelocal.uk/find-an-adviser to find an organisation in your area.

 rightsnet is the operating name of Lasa Charity UK Limited, a registered charity in England and Wales.
 Charity Reg No: 800140.
 It is a private company limited by guarantee, registered in England and Wales.
 Company Reg No: 1794098.
 Registered office: Watson House, 54 Baker Street, London W1U 7BU.
 VAT No: 524965032